Students with Family

 Children Born in Turkey

-Children born in Turkey are allowed 6 months to acquire a residence permit.
+Children born in Turkey must acquire a residence permit within 6 months.
 This period is adjusted downwards depending on the length of the benefactor’s residence permit.
-However, even if the benefactor’s residence permit is valid longer, the maximum amount of time allowed until a residence permit application is made on behalf of the newborn is still 6 months.
+However, even if the benefactor’s residence permit is valid for longer, the maximum amount of time allowed until a residence permit application is made on behalf of the newborn is still 6 months.

-Any travel of the newborn outside Turkey, at any time, without a residence permit is a violation of foreigners’ protection laws and subject to fines.
+Any travel of the newborn outside Turkey, at any time, without a residence permit, is a violation of Foreigners’ Protection Laws and is subject to fines.
 As such, if a student has a baby near graduation and is leaving Turkey soon, there might be penalties upon exiting the border unless the family acquires the newborn’s residence permit card before their departure.

 Parents must have an official birth certificate issued in Turkey soon after the birth.
 This document will also be required at the time of residence permit application.
 It must be noted that this document does not replace a residence permit and cannot be used for travels outside Turkey or to enter Turkey.